flhps/splaybreak-keyboard/build-guide-a.md

-# Build Guide: SplayBreak Model B
+# Build Guide: SplayBreak Model A

 ![Model A](/images/splaybreak_model_a.jpg)